bihealth/sodar-server/docs_manual/source/ui_user_profile.rst

     Highlight project title in paths displayed in the project list.
 Project list page size
     Amount of projects per page in the project list.
+Show username in user dropdown
+    Display the name of the current user directly in the user dropdown button.
+    Useful for owners of multiple accounts.

 .. figure:: _static/sodar_ui/user_profile_settings.png
     :align: center